To date, no evidence proves that you can prevent prostate cancer. However, you may be able to lower your risk.

 - Eating five or more servings of fruits and vegetables each day

-Healthy food choices also include bread, cereals, rice, pasta, and beans.
+Healthy food choices also include whole grain breads and cereals, rice, pasta, and beans.

 Antioxidants in foods, especially in fruits and vegetables, help prevent damage to the DNA in the body's cells.
 Such damage has been linked to cancer.
 Lycopene, in particular, is an antioxidant that has been thought to lower the risk of prostate cancer.
 It can be found in foods such as:

 - Tomatoes -- both raw and cooked

 - Berries -- especially blueberries

 However, it's not clear whether lycopene actually helps prevent prostate cancer, and recent studies have not been able to show that it does.
 Read more about antioxidant-rich fruits, vegetables, and beans.

 Researchers continue studying other ways to lower prostate cancer risk.
 It's still too soon, though, to know whether studies are finding new ways to prevent prostate cancer.
 Here are some examples of what's being considered: